section-engineering-education/engineering-education/content/articles/how-to-receive-emails-using-emailjs-in-vue3/index.md

   - url: /engineering-education/how-to-receive-emails-using-emailjs-in-vue3/hero.jpg
     alt: Vue 3 EmailJS image for Vue 3
 ---
-One of the best and fast ways of connecting with your potential employer is through email.
-The ability to receive emails is an important feature, especially when putting yourself out in the labour market.
+One of the best and fastest ways of connecting with your potential employer is through email.
+The ability to receive emails is an important feature, especially when putting yourself out in the labor market.
 <!--more-->
-This article will teach you to receive emails with [EmailJS](https://www.emailjs.com) specifically for Vue3 framework.
+This article will teach you to receive emails with [EmailJS](https://www.emailjs.com) specifically for the Vue3 framework.

 EmailJS is a JavaScript library that is used to send and receive emails.
 These emails can be personal or transaction emails.
 It is a library that supports different email services like Gmail, Fast mail, Outlook, Yahoo, and many others depending on which you prefer to use in your application.

 It is only used on client-side technologies (on the frontend) like [Vue](https://vuejs.org), [React](https://reactjs.org), and [Angular](https://angular.io).
 So no backend code is needed.